 Tim's mission is simple: to make a difference in your life by helping you to become a software developer.
-Tim does that through his Android, Python and Java courses.
+Tim does that through his Android, Python, Java and Spring Framework courses.

 When Tim started programming over thirty years ago, there was no online video training.